thutahw/tp/docs/UserGuide.md

 Input | Description
 ---------------|------------
 INDEX     | The number shown beside the appointment in the <ins>most recently displayed</ins> appointment list.
-This is also the list shown in the Appointments Tab and/or the current Main Display.
-Hence, the index of an appointment can change after running certain commands.
-It must be a positive number.
+It must be a positive number within the length of the list.
+See [Section 2.2.3 Command Format](#223-command-format) for more details.
 DATETIME       | The date followed by the time of the appointment.
 It must be in <ins>DD-MM-YYYY HH:MM</ins> format.
 E.g. 20-01-2020 15:00
 DURATION       | The duration of the appointment in <ins>minutes</ins>.
 It must be a positive whole number, and the appointment must not extend to the next day.
 E.g. 60
 DESCRIPTION    | The description of the appointment.
 Alphabets, numbers, spaces, and special characters (like /*@#) are all allowed.
 E.g. Wrist fracture check-up #3